SergioGzzBrz/My-projects/README.md

 - Data analysis and machine learning proyect of Amazon's search results

 Feel free to test, download and explore the documents and branches of what I've done.

+You can also find my CV in the uploaded in main.